On weakly and strongly popular rankings: Relationships involving weakly and strongly popular rankings

-We first revisit two results from~\cite{VSW14}, established for absolute popularity, and translate them for the notion of simple popularity.
+We first revisit two results from~\cite{VSW14}, established for weak popularity, and translate them for the notion of strong popularity in Lemma~\ref{condorcetweak}.

-\begin{lemma} If a voting instance $\mathcal{I}$ has a majority graph with a directed cycle, then there does not exist a simply popular ranking.
-If $\mathcal{I}$ has an acyclic majority graph, then a topologically sorted ranking is not necessarily simply popular. \end{lemma} \begin{proof} These two statements hold for absolute popularity~\cite[Lemmas 2 and~3]{VSW14} and hence also for simple popularity, because simply popular rankings are also absolutely popular by definition. \end{proof}
+\begin{lemma} If a profile $P$ has a majority graph with a directed cycle, then there does not exist a strongly popular ranking.
+If $P$ has an acyclic majority graph, then a topologically sorted ranking is not necessarily strongly popular. \end{lemma} \begin{proof} These two statements hold for weak popularity~\cite[Lemmas~2 and~3]{VSW14} and hence also for strong popularity, because strongly popular rankings are also weakly popular by definition. \end{proof}